Teaching Staff From SEPTEMBER, 2021

 Committees: All Committees other than Pay

-Mrs Ryan was appointed as Acting Headteacher in March 2020.
+Mrs Ryan was appointed as Acting Headteacher in April 2020.
 She initially taught at St Peter’s for several years before moving into Special Education for 8 years & then was reappointed here in 2012.
 Mrs Ryan has a wealth of expertise in Early Years & KS1 and has served school in the role of Acting Deputy Headteacher following Mrs Summersgill’s retirement.
 Both her own children attended St. Peter’s School.

 Mrs Ann-Marie Worrall (Vice Chair) & Safeguarding Governor